 Many vehicles on the roads today come with semiautonomous features, but there is no consistency in their application between vehicles.
 This could be a contributing factor to American’s fear of the technology.

 Despite the results of the 2017 survey, AAA is striving to increase the testing of automated vehicle technologies in hopes that more automakers will update more models with these capabilities.

 Positive results from testing of semiautonomous features, such as automatic emergency braking, adaptive cruise control, self-parking technology and lane keeping systems, has increased AAA’s faith in self-driving technologies and the improved safety they can provide.

 Legal Help for Car Accidents Caused by Negligence

 While AAA continues to promote safer vehicle technology, there are still numerous accidents caused by negligent drivers.

 If you have been hurt or lost someone you love because of a careless or reckless driver, you may have legal options.
-The Tulsa car accident attorneys at The Edwards Law Firm can help you file a claim that will maximize your compensation for pain and suffering, lost wages and medical expenses.
-We work only on a contingency fee basis, so you do not owe us any upfront fees and will not be charge unless we help you recover compensation for your claim.
+The Tulsa auto accident attorneys in Tulsa at The Edwards Law Firm can help you file a claim that will maximize your compensation for pain and suffering, lost wages and medical expenses.
+We work only on a contingency fee basis, so you do not owe us any upfront fees and will not be charged unless we help you recover compensation for your claim.
+Contact us today.